-Kidepo is Uganda’s best-kept secret is located in the remote northeastern part of the country covering an area of 1,442 kilometers squared, the park borders Kenya from the east and South Sudan from the North.
-Kidepo was ranked as one of the top tourist’s destinations in the world by lonely planet.
-Kidepo valley was first gazetted as a game reserved during the colonial government in 1958 and was later established as a national park during Obote’s regime in Uganda in 1962 hosting over 70 species of mammals and 475 species of birds.
+Kidepo Valley National Park is Uganda’s best-kept secret.
+It is located in the remote northeastern part of the country covering an area of 1,442 kilometers squared.
+The park borders Kenya to the east and South Sudan to the North.
+Kidepo was ranked as one of the top tourist’s destinations in the world by Lonely Planet and CNN.
+Kidepo Valley National Park was first gazetted as a game reserve during the colonial government era in 1958 and was later established as one of Uganda national parks in 1962 during Obote’s regime.
+This top Uganda safaris destination hosts over 70 species of mammals and 475 species of birds.

-Kidepo valley national park is a real gem when it comes to wildlife viewing, some of the animals found in Kidepo valley national park cannot be found in other famous national park s in the country like Queen Elizabeth.
-Some of the wildlife you can spot while on a game drive in Kidepo are; Lions, cheetahs, Elephants, leopards, buffalos, warthogs, bushbucks, hartebeests, zebras, greater and lesser kudu, spotted hyena, chandlers mountain reedbuck, Klipspringer, giraffes, oryx, gazelles, black, stripped jackal, aardwolf, caracal, bat-eared fox, Oribi, Elands, Uganda kob and primates like the patas monkeys, black and white colobus monkeys and Oliva baboons to mention a few.
+Kidepo is a real gem when it comes to wildlife viewing.
+Some of the animals found here cannot be found in other national parks in Uganda.
+Some of the game animals you can spot while on a game drive in Kidepo include Lions, Cheetahs, Elephants, Leopards, Buffalos, Warthogs, Bushbucks, Hartebeests, Zebras, Greater and Lesser Kudu, Spotted Hyena, Chandlers Mountain Reedbuck, Klipspringer, Giraffes, Oryx, Gazelles, Black-striped jackal, Aardwolf, Caracal, Bat-eared fox, Oribi, Elands, Uganda kob and primates like the Patas Monkeys, Black and White Colobus Monkeys and Olive Baboons to mention a few.

 Hiking & Nature Walks

-The Morungole mountains at the backdrop of the Kidepo valley are home to the smallest ethnic group in Uganda the IK tribe numbering about 10,000 people with hardly 5 having degree education, the IK used to live at the valleys of Kidepo before the Karamojong people came who forced them to relocate to the mountains.
-There is so much more to learn about this mountain people and explore the Morungole mountains.
+The Morungole mountains at the backdrop of the Kidepo valley are home to the smallest ethnic group in Uganda.
+These are the IK tribe, numbering to about 10,000 people with most of them being illiterate.
+The IK used to live at the valleys of Kidepo before the Karamojong people came and forced them to relocate to the mountains.
+There is so much more to learn about these mountain people as you explore the Morungole mountains.
 Mount Morungole stands at an elevation of 2,750 kilometers above sea level.
-Tourists can also visit Namamukeny valley for a thrilling birding experiences where you can spot birds such as Greenhood hoppoe, eastern paradise whydah and white-crested turaco to mention a few.
+Tourists can also visit the Namamukeny valley for a thrilling birding experience.
+Here you can spot birds like the Greenhood Hoppoe, Eastern Paradise Whydah, and White-Crested Turaco to mention a few.

-Nature walks in Kidepo valley can be taken to the Kanangorok hot springs, you can also tour the Idi Amin’s dream lodge that was never completed during his reign as president of Uganda.
-The hot springs are located beyond the Kidepo river along the South Sudan border.
-Lomej hills is also a great place for spotting wildlife such as mountain reedbucks.
+Nature walks in Kidepo valley can be taken to the Kanangorok hot springs.
+You can also tour Idi Amin’s dream lodge that was never completed during his reign as president of Uganda.
+The hot springs are located beyond the Kidepo River along the South Sudan border.
+Lomej hills is also a great place for spotting wildlife like the Mountain Reedbucks.
 When taking a walk in Kidepo valley, tourists should ensure to be in companion of a ranger guide and never try to wander alone in the true African wilderness.

-The Karamojong who are well known for their nomadic pastoralists live around Kidepo valley national park, they are cattle herders who value cattle so much just like the Masai tribes of Kenya and Tanzania.
-They have very unique cultural values, ways of dressing and so much more not forgetting their dances, the Karamojong used to be very hostile making Kidepo unreachable but due to the disarmament, they are now very calm and friendly welcoming all tourists worldwide.
+The Karamojong, a tribe well known for their nomadic pastoralist culture live around Kidepo Valley National Park.
+They are cattle herders who value cattle so much like the Masai tribes of Kenya and Tanzania.
+They have very unique cultural values, ways of dressing and so much more, of course not forgetting their traditional dances.
+The Karamojong used to be very hostile and often made Kidepo unreachable.
+They were disarmed after a series of reports from tourism authorities about their actions of putting tourists on gun-point as they question them.
+Apparently, they understand the dynamics of tourism.
+They are now very calm and friendly, welcoming all tourists irrespective of their nationality.

-Kidepo valley national park boasts with semi-arid climate therefore the park can be visited all year round though June to September and December to February is the very best time to visit the park for wildlife encounters, this is the time the grass is short and animals can easily be seen and they also concentrated on water catchment areas within the park.
-The best time to do birding is from November to April when migratory birds from North Africa and Europe are present.
+Kidepo Valley National Park boasts with a semi-arid climate.
+The park can be visited all year round but visiting from June to September and December to February is highly recommended for the best wildlife encounters.
+This is the time the grass is short and animals can easily be seen.
+Wildlife gets concentrated on water catchment areas within the park to hydrate so they are very mobile at all times.
+The best time to carry out a birding safari is from November to April when migratory birds from North Africa and Europe are present.